stormasm/gpuicom-notes/dock/Readme.md

 hola 130 Panel
 hola 140 StoryContainer FocusHandle(FocusId(13v1))

-hola 141 TabPanel::new
+hola 149 Dock::new TabPanel::new
-hola 150 Dock::new: Left
+hola 150 Dock::new Left
-hola 141 TabPanel::new
+hola 149 Dock::new TabPanel::new
-hola 150 Dock::new: Bottom
+hola 150 Dock::new Bottom
-hola 141 TabPanel::new
+hola 149 Dock::new TabPanel::new
-hola 150 Dock::new: Right
+hola 150 Dock::new Right

 Save layout...
 Save layout...